Directors and Associates

 website: www.brandonxshaw.com

 Leigh Witchel is the editor of dancelog.nyc.
+Collaborating with Dr. Amy Rodgers, his current long-term project is a series of essays juxtaposing dance criticism with literary theory.
+He also participated in 2023 in the Dancing Shakespeare conference at the Sorbonne.
 Based in New York City, his involvement in dance over three-and-a-half decades led him from dancing to choreography to writing.
 Previously, he was the dance writer for The New York Post and Associate Editor for DanceviewTimes.com.
-He writes regularly for many dance publications including Ballet Review, Dancing Times, Dance Now, Dance View, and Pointe Magazine and has seen and written about almost every major ballet company in the United States and Europe.
+He writes regularly for many dance publications including Dance Europe and Pointe Magazine at present, and previously for Ballet Review, Dancing Times, Dance Now, and Dance View.
+He has seen and written about most major ballet company in the United States and Europe.
 Mr. Witchel’s publications include “40 Years of Agon” in Reading Dance, edited by Robert Gottlieb (Pantheon, 2008), and “Robert Schumann’s Davidsbündlertänze” in Balanchine: Celebrating a Life in Dance, by Costas (Tide-Mark, 2003), and he assisted in writing The Ballet Companion: A Dancer’s Guide to the Technique, Traditions, and Joys of Ballet, by Eliza Gaynor-Minden (Fireside, 2005).
 Mr. Witchel was also the founder of the Manhattan-based chamber ballet company Dance as Ever and the creator of more than fifty ballets, including commissions for the Louisville Ballet, Central Pennsylvania Youth Ballet, Ballet Pacifica, and Virginia Ballet Theatre.
 He was a 2001 Guggenheim fellow in choreography.

 Research Assistants